JohnDaise/unison1-frontend/README.md

 Unison is an app for working musicians.
 Those who are regularly working in a gig economy with a variety of players often don't need to find opportunities but rather need a single page to connect and disseminate information to other working players.
 This is where Unison is helpful.
 Band Leaders,Music Directors and Solo Artists can add other musicians onto a particular gig and on that page share important notes, details, and links so everyone can be on the same page.

- TL ; DR:  Unison is an organizational tool for working musicians and it is intended to be an open network.
+ TL ; DR:  Unison is an organizational tool for bandleaders to share important details with other musicians that they hire to join them on events.